raspberrypilearning/lego-plotter/en/step_2.md

 --- task ---

 Click **Run** and you should see your motor spin clockwise to different positions in response to the changing data.
-If you run the program again it should reset the motor position back to `0` before moving randomly again.
+If you run the program again, it should reset the motor position back to `0` before moving randomly again.

-If you have errors then check your code looks like this.
+If you get errors, then check your code looks like this.

 --- code ---
 ---